Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Route 53 Supports the following Routing Policies
   * Simple
-    * Typically, route traffic to a single resource
+    * Simple DNS response providing the IP address associated with a name
     * Can specify multiple values in the same record
     * If multiple values are returned, a **random one** is chosen by the *client*
     * When Alias enabled, specify only one AWS resource
     * Can’t be associated with Health Checks
   * Weighted
-    * Control the % of the requests that go to each specific resource
+    * Uses the relative weights assigned to resources to determine which to route to
     * Assign each record a relative weight(weights don't need to sum up to 100)
     * DNS records must have the same name and type
     * Can be associated with Health Checks
     * Use cases: load balancing between regions, testing new application versions...
     * *Assign a weight of 0 to a record to stop sending traffic to a resource*
     * If all records have weight of 0, then all records will be returned equally
-  * Failover(Active-Passive)
+  * Failover(Active-Passive) - If primary is down (based on health checks), routes to secondary destination
   * Latency based
-    * Redirect to the resource that has the least latency close to us
+    * Redirect to the resource that has the **least latency** close to us
     * Super helpful when latency for users is a priority
     * **Latency is based on traffic between users and AWS Regions**
     * Japan users may be directed to the US (if that’s the lowest latency)
     * Can be associated with Health Checks (has a failover capability)
   * Geolocation
     * Different from Latency-based!
-    * This routing is **based on user location**
+    * This routing is **based on user geographic location**
     * Specify location by Continent, Country or by US State (if there’s overlapping, most precise location selected)
-    * Should create a “Default” record (in case there’s no match on location)
+    * Should create a "Default" record (in case there’s no match on location)
     * Use cases: website localization, restrict content distribution, load balancing, ...
     * Can be associated with Health Checks
   * Multi-Value Answer
     * Use when routing traffic to multiple resources
-    * Route 53 return multiple values/resources
+    * Returns several IP addresses and functions as a basic load balancer
     * Can be associated with Health Checks (return only values for healthy resources)
     * Up to 8 healthy records are returned for each Multi-Value query
     * Multi-Value is not a substitute for having an ELB
   * Geoproximity (using Route 53 Traffic Flow feature)
-    * Route traffic to your resources based on the geographic location of users and resources
+    * Route traffic to your resources based on the **geographic location of users and resources**
     * **Ability to shift more traffic to resources based on the defined bias**
     * You must use Route 53 Traffic Flow to use this feature